EndPointCorp/end-point-blog/2013/05/09/dynamically-adding-custom-radio-buttons.html.md

 <a href="/blog/2013/05/09/dynamically-adding-custom-radio-buttons/image-0-big.png" imageanchor="1"><img border="0" src="/blog/2013/05/09/dynamically-adding-custom-radio-buttons/image-0.png"/></a>

-It scrolls horizontally like we want, but there’s a problem—we don’t want the default radio button selector showing up, since we’ve already got custom button graphics showing.
-And we can’t forget that we’re still missing the code to make everything within the RadioGroup work properly—In other words, the buttons won’t do anything when a user clicks them.
+It scrolls horizontally like we want, but there’s a problem—​we don’t want the default radio button selector showing up, since we’ve already got custom button graphics showing.
+And we can’t forget that we’re still missing the code to make everything within the RadioGroup work properly—​In other words, the buttons won’t do anything when a user clicks them.
 So, let’s add a listener to each button as it’s created:

 src/com/example/HourPickerActivity.java